-It seems to me that there were at that time considerable illusions about the strength and nature of the attitudes of the pro-union people of the North.
-There was a notion that if the British Government were to stand aside northerners and southerners would soon be reconciled.
+In the early 1920's there were considerable illusions about the strength and nature of the attitudes of the pro-union people of the North.
+There was a notion that if the

+British Government were to stand aside northerners and southerners would soon be reconciled.
 The southern delegates at Downing Street in 1921 seemed readily to agree that Ulster should be given a free choice, but found it more difficult to answer Lloyd George's question as to what would happen if the northerners declined to cooperate.
 This is a position which is not hard to find in some circles to this day.
-Perhaps it was the strength of the assumption that the resistance of non- nationalists was a passing notion of no great depth or strength, that explains why it was such a minor issue in the bitter debates in the Dail that followed the signing of the Treaty.
+Perhaps it was the strength of the assumption that the resistance of non-nationalists was a passing notion of no great depth or strength, that explains why it was such a minor issue in the bitter debates in the Dail that followed the signing of the Treaty.
 I would cite as evidence of this, estimations that of the 338 printed pages which the report of the debate fills, only 9 are devoted to partition, and two-thirds of these contributed by deputies from Monaghan.

-That this illusion still persists is suggested to me by the expectations amongst the authors of the Anglo-Irish Agreement that whilst there might be passing annoyance and protest, it would be only a matter of time until there was some form of acceptance.
-I must tell you that the reality is far from this.
-Even in my own party which, as I have previously said, was prepared to bear the heat of the day, to give it a chance, the past seven years has left the Agreement in its present form, no more attractive than ever.
+That this illusion still persists is suggested to me by the expectations amongst the authors of the Anglo-Irish Agreement that whilst there might be passing annoyance and protest, it would be only a matter of time until there was some form of acceptance Even twelve years later this was not the case.

-It is my hope that the people at this table will not imagine that the problem if Ireland is the border.
-I believe that it was Professor J C Beckett who said "The real partition is not on the map, but in the minds of men.
-"It is in the hearts and minds and relationships of the people that we must look for the underlying realities.
+It is my hope that the people at this table will not imagine that the problem in Ireland is the border.
+I believe that it was Professor J C Beckett who first said "The real partition is not on the map, but in the minds of men."
+It is in the hearts and minds and relationships of the people that we must look for the underlying realities.

 Whether or not the border is seen to be the origin of the problem, it is nevertheless the case that there may be those here who would subscribe to the notion of the nation-state.
 In the Irish context this idea is often further elaborated to propose that an Irish nation-state should be contiguous with our particular physical geography.
 That is to say that there is an Irish Nation, which should identify with an Irish State, whose boundary should conform with the island of Ireland.
-It is this idea which was espoused in the 1937 constitution and, of most importance to us in these discussions, the claim to territorial sovereignty contained in Articles 2 & 3 of that constitution.
+It is this idea which was espoused in the 1937 constitution.

 There is a profound romantic appeal to the proposition of an independent island nation state, and indeed I may say from a psychological point of view, the simple attractive proposition of being at one with oneself on an island surrounded by water, has the deepest of reassuring maternal resonances.
-It takes all of us back to a time before we can remember, and points to why the feminine, and especially the maternal element has played such a vital role in Irish religious, political, cultural, mythological, and social life.
+It takes all of us back to a time before we can remember, and may point to why the feminine, and especially the maternal element has played such a central role in Irish religious, political, cultural, mythological, and social life.

-It has taken a woman, the President of Ireland, Mary Robinson, to point out to us, in her inspiring inaugural speech, that the sense of identity which is Irishness is not particularly a matter of statehood.
+It has taken a woman, the former President of Ireland, Mary Robinson, to point out to us, in her inspiring inaugural speech, that the sense of identity which is Irishness is not particularly a matter of statehood.
 "The State," she said, "is not the only model of community with which Irish people can and do identify."
 Her expression of freedom, which for me broke the link between mere state allegiance and a sense of Irishness, meant that her election could be a matter of joy in East Belfast as well as in Ballina.